fenago/tableau-intermediate/lab-guides/md/Lab_3.md

 #### Getting ready

-In this recipe, we\'ll learn how to upgrade the `.tde` extracts to `.hyper`.
+In this lab, we\'ll learn how to upgrade the `.tde` extracts to `.hyper`.